m-labs/artiq/doc/manual/installing.rst

 Installing Anaconda or Miniconda
 --------------------------------

-You can either install Anaconda (choose Python 3.5) from https://store.continuum.io/cshop/anaconda/ or install the more minimalistic Miniconda (choose Python 3.5) from http://conda.pydata.org/miniconda.html
+You can either install Anaconda from https://www.anaconda.com/download/ or install the more minimalistic Miniconda from https://conda.io/miniconda.html

 After installing either Anaconda or Miniconda, open a new terminal (also known as command line, console, or shell and denoted here as lines starting with ``$``) and verify the following command works::